 by Terry L Johnson

 This chunky book may seem intimidating but it contains such an interesting amount of information that I found my attention captured for its entirety.
 It is well laid-out and comprehensive for the most part.
 It gives and excellent and trust-worthy history of the Reformation- its great men of faith, its doctrines, its influence.
+Primarily, Worshipping with Calvin seeks to deal with current problem of churches forsaking the God-glorifying traditions of the past in the aspect of worship.
+The author's goal is to open the eyes of Christians who have been letting a 'pop' attitude taint their worship.

 I thought it was very good in that the author didn't lift Calvin or the other reformers up but always brought it back to God's word.
 It was because of Jesus that anything good took place during the Reformation.